Chipyoka/BLGK_Login/README.md

 # BLGK Login System

 The system aims at creating a C++ application that interacts with Oracle 21C XE.

 ## Objective

-Learning and understanding how to connect C++ with the Oracle database and be able to perform queries.
+Learning and understanding how to connect to an Oracle database and be able to perform queries.
 #Tools

 1. Oracle Instant Client